cshunger/WeatherProject/README.md

 # WeatherProject
-A MobileFirst Platform Foundation project using ReactJS and Weather Services API from Bluemix
+A MobileFirst Platform Foundation 8.0 project using ReactJS and Weather Services API from Bluemix.

+## Overview

+This is a sample project that was created to show off how versitile MobileFirst Platform Foundation 8.0 is with UI Frameworks.
+In this example I demonstrate the ease of using Facebook's ReactJS with MobileFirst Platform Foundation 8.0.

+## What you should know

+Before starting this project you should have a good understanding of JavaScript using the latest features.

+It is important to understand Facebook's ReactJS Framework and how to create classes that render the appropriate objects.
+You can learn about ReactJS [here](https://facebook.github.io/react/).

+Lastly, have and understanding of the MobileFirst Platform Foundation 8.0 JavaScript Framework.
+You can learn more about building a Cordova Project [here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/cordova-tutorials/).

 ## What you need